kahunacohen/real-world-fp/README.md

 );
 ```
 Are you starting to see how declarative this is?
 Our function definition tells us exactly what's going on, without spilling
-out implementation details for all to see.
+ugly implementation details for all to see.
 Compare this to the filtering function we wrote earlier.

 <strike>Read JSON string</strike>
 <br>